```html What Is a Good WPM? Typing Speed by Age, Job & Skill Level (2026)

 Good target: 40–60 WPM

-Useful for essays, homework, online exams, and note-taking.
+Useful for essays, homework, online exams, research notes, and daily school tasks.

 Programmers